alexxroche/anti-node_React_SPA_skeleton/README.md

 A Single Page Application (SPA) skeleton based on React 16.4.1 It contains everything, (because eventually every CDN fails, eventually), but uses current CDNs for performance.
-Layout is orchestrateed in CSS by {twitter} Bootstrap
+Layout is orchestrated in CSS by {twitter} Bootstrap

 ## Why?